- One of the most popular restricted trekking regions in Nepal

 - 12 Breakfast, 13 Lunch, and 12 Dinner during the trek

 - Autumn (September to November)

 In total, you need three different permits for Manaslu Circuit Trek.
 The Permit costs for the trek depends on the different season.
 Following are the list of permits with the cost that you need:

-- During December to August: USD 50 for first seven days and USD 7 for each additional days
+- From December to August: USD 50 for the first seven days and USD 7 for each additional days

 4. Tsum Valley Permit (Optional)

 - USD 35 for per person (1 week)